-Lucille Speer describes serving as a delegate during the 1971-1972 Montana Constitutional Convention.
-She explains the non-partisan aspect of being a delegate and how delegates were seated alphabetically rather than by political party.
+Lucile Speer describes serving as a delegate during the 1971-1972 Montana Constitutional Convention.
+She explains the non-partisan aspect of being a delegate and how delegates were seated alphabetically by last name rather than by political affiliation.
 Speer notes that the Constitutional Convention delegation had the same number of delegates as the House of Representatives had members and that the election process was the same.
-She mentions a number of different delegates by name and her interactions with them, including Torey Johnson of Busby, Montana, who held large barbecues for all the delegates at his ranch in Eastern Montana.
+She mentions a number of different delegates by name and her interactions with them, including Torrey Johnson of Busby, Montana, who held a large barbecue for all the delegates at his ranch in Eastern Montana.
 Speer also explains the process by which a delegate could comment on proposed changes.
 She recalls the most contentious debate of the convention was about the Environmental and Natural Resources Bill.

 Lucile Speer Interviews Oral History Project, OH 046, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 1 sound cassette (01:00:00 min.) analog + 1 transcript (11 p.: 28 cm.)]

 Speer, Lucile, "Lucile Speer Interview, March 17, 1981" (1981).
 Lucile Speer Interviews Oral History Project.
 7.